hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/844_the_religion_of_love.md

 from Him.
 Says an Indian saint, "I am no beggar!"
 Neither does he fear.
 God is loved as a human being.

 Here are some of the systems founded on love.
-(1) Shânta, a common, peaceful love, with such thoughts as those of fatherhood and help; (2) Dâsya, the ideal of service; God as master or general or sovereign, giving punishments and rewards; (3) Vâtsalya, God as mother or child.
+(1) Shānta, a common, peaceful love, with such thoughts as those of fatherhood and help; (2) Dāsya, the ideal of service; God as master or general or sovereign, giving punishments and rewards; (3) Vātsalya, God as mother or child.
 In India the mother never punishes.
 In each of these stages, the worshipper forms an ideal of God and follows it.
 Then (4) Sakhya, God as friend.
 There is here no fear.
 There is also the feeling of equality and